illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 ### Required Artifacts

 The professor is prescribing a small number of **additional** required tasks to be selected amongst your 25 points.
 Each item listed here will contain multiple sub-steps.
-For instance deploying a database requires you to modify the database to listen for external connections, not on localhost.

-* Login
-  * Use a google account and Google OAuth for login authentication in your application code
-* Infrastructure
-  * Build each server template needed in the 3-tier app as Virtual Machines
-  * Use assigned MAC address to get a static IP
-  * Open proper firewall ports and firewall logic
-* 3-Tier Application
-  * First tier is a Load Balancer
-    * Configure Loadbalancer to connect to webservers using the Consul DNS resolver on the meta-network (10.110.0.0/16)
-    * Enable the use of a self-signed https TLS cert
+* Demonstrate the completion of all Sprint-02 requirements
-    * Using Nginx and proper routes
+* Demonstrate UI/UX design and site compliance
-  * Second tier is the webserver tier
-    * Count of 3
-    * Connect to your database-tier using the Consul DNS resolver on the meta-network
+* Implement Database replication
+  * Read Replicas
+  * Adjust your code and secrets to have all write operations sent to the Main Database
+  * Adjust your code and secrets to have all read operations sent to the Read Replica Database
-    * Adjust links for images to use Minio (on-prem Object storage S3-like cluster)
+* Implement the use of Minio for media storage
       * Account credentials will be provided
       * [SDK for multi-language Minio access](https://min.io/docs/minio/linux/developers/minio-drivers.html "webpage for Minio SDK")
-  * Third tier is a replicated database
-    * Add a read-replica to your database tier
-    * Configure database/datastore to listen for external connection of the meta-network (10.110.0.0/16)
-    * Add **25** posts, 15 new posts and 10 replies - as according to your sites specific design
+* Add **25** simulated users and posts/operations into your site, 15 new posts and 10 replies - as according to your sites specific design
       * Essentially simulate real activity on your site
+      * You need accounts to tie action to -- items do not just appear on a site
       * Use the [Python Faker](https://pypi.org/project/Faker/ "webpage for Python Faker") library to generate fake, but realistic names, states, cities, and so forth if needed.
 * User Testing
   * Show use of GitHub Issues for placing tickets to fix bugs